nhattanhh/Labs/README.md

-These labs for research...
+These labs builds for learning how to exploit vulnerabilities in web applications.
+The labs are designed to be challenging and require a deep understanding of web application security.

-Run docker by: docker-compose up
+Run by: docker-compose up -d